MicrocontrollersDev/Alternatives/docs/index.md

 To find a list, use the navbar at the top of the page if on PC or in the left sidebar menu on mobile.
 Lists are separated by Minecraft version and then category (client/mod/modpack) within that.

+If you found any of these guides useful, please considering starring this repository on GitHub!

 ## For potential contributors

 Looking to contribute something to the project?